emarcopoulos/comp20-emarcopoulos/landmarks/README.md

 	-include navigator.geolocation
 	-include XMLHttpRequest
 --pick image for personal marker
-	-click on to display closest landmark
-	-and display line between and distance
 --display other users (different marker)
 	-including info about them
 --display landmarks within one mile radius
 	-click on to display detail
 -write css file for page

+Things to do:
+-click on me to display closest landmark
+-and display line between and distance

 Collaboration:
--much of this code was copied from the comp-20 maps examples -used havershine formula from stack overflow
+-much of this code was used from the comp-20 maps examples -used havershine formula from stack overflow